 Summer housing is available to all Kent State students who will be taking summer classes and/or who are enrolled for fall classes.
-Summer housing for 2021 will be located in Leebrick Hall.
+Summer housing for 2023 will be located in Leebrick Hall.
 All summer housing rooms will be single rooms with a very limited number of deluxe singles.

-Summer housing is contracted on a weekly basis starting Sunday and ending on Saturday each week.
-You may add or remove weeks from your summer housing application at any point by contacting us no later than the Friday before each summer week begins.
+Summer housing is contracted on a weekly basis, starting on Sunday and ending on Saturday each week.
+You may add or remove weeks from your summer housing application at any point by contacting us no later than Friday at 12 PM before each summer week begins.
 Students who reside on campus during the spring semester will be able to move directly into their summer housing assignment if they are contracted for the first week of summer housing.
 All residence hall policies will remain in effect throughout the summer.

 Due to the nature of operations on campus during the summer, some interruptions in services may occur.

-If you have questions related to summer housing, please contact Laura Hellwig, Assignments Coordinator, at email@example.com.
+If you have questions related to summer housing, please contact Ashley Andrews, Assignments Coordinator, firstname.lastname@example.org.

 As long as a break housing application is completed, students are able to stay in their current fall semester room for the entire break period, or for as many days as needed, at a cost of $25/night, to be billed to each student's KSU Bursar account after the second week of the spring semester.